What Are the Risks of Buying an RV You Have Never Seen?

 Normally those who do something like this are new to recreational vehicles and know little about them.

 However, even if they are experienced, the fact of the matter is that making the purchase of a coach without being able to personally inspect and drive it is never a good idea.

-The number one reason for making this type of purchase is to save money.
+The number one reason for taking this type of risk is to save money.

 Clearly, if you have the choice of paying $150,000 or $125,000 for the same year, model and brand of coach, why wouldn’t you want do so?

 $25,000 is a lot of money, so to many, the savings might be worth the seemingly small risk.

 - They assume that by cutting their purchase costs, they’ll have plenty of money left over to take care of any necessary repairs.